SHAHARNECH/Watering-Plants-Website/README.md

 * All of your events will be saved so you will know when and which plant needs water the next time you sign in.

 ## Project creation:
-* java version: 11
+* python- flask
-* android studio
+* html, CSS, js
-* 7 day challenge- summer vacation self project
+* final project after finishing Udemy Web development course

 ## App screenshots: